top of page

 Maths

-It is vital that children continue to practice their fluency in times tables and can confidently and quickly answer recall questions on their times tables.
+In Maths we are continuing to look at Multiplication and Division before moving onto Length and perimeter.
+It is vital that children continue to practise their fluency in times tables and can confidently and quickly answer recall questions on the times tables covered so far, the 2,3,4,5,8 and 10 times tables.
+The children can practise their times tables on TTRockstars to help them become more secure.

 The overviews and lessons follow the White Rose Maths plans closely.